-The following participants are not referred to the MSHP:
+The following participants are not referred to the MSHP participants who:

-- Participants who are currently referred to the drug testing vendor, or
+- are currently referred to the drug testing vendor, or

-- Participants who have a pending drug test-related hearing recorded on the Hearing Tracking (HEARING/FM6U) screen.
+- have a pending drug test-related hearing recorded on the Hearing Tracking (HEARING/FM6U) screen

 Each time the MSHP finds a drug-related offense, FAMIS creates a MSHP referral on the Select Highway Patrol Match (HWYPAT/FMN9) screen.
 It is necessary to prompt out using F6=DETAILS to see the type of arrest or conviction.
 A referral to the drug testing vendor is sent by FAMIS automatically.
 Refer to MISSOURI HIGHWAY PATROL CODE SHEET for information contained on the HWY Patrol Match Detail (FMND) screen.